I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 November in Tanzania

-November is actually one of my favourite times of year to visit Tanzania as the looming short rains put off many visitors and mean accommodation prices are more favourable.
-However, if you consider that rainfall is most likely in the afternoons and evenings, and not every day experiences rain, a safari in November is still worthwhile.
-On my visit to Tanzania in November, I experienced dry days every single day, it simply rained at night.
-However, the heavy rainfall did mean some places such as Lake Natron were out of bounds due to road flooding.
+November is actually one of my favourite times of year to visit Tanzania.
+The looming short rains put off many visitors and as a result accommodation prices are more favourable.
+If you consider that rainfall is most likely in the afternoons and evenings, and it doesn’t rain every day, a safari in November is still worthwhile.

 - Accommodation costs are low

-- Less visitors in the parks
+- Fewer visitors in the parks

 - Abundant wildlife

-- Rains are unpredictable but occur mostly in the afternoons
+- Rains are unpredictable, but occur mostly in the afternoons

 - Kilimanjaro is mostly muddy and wet